Oral polio vaccine

 The Oral Poliovirus Vaccine (OPV) is a live attenuated vaccine used to prevent poliomyelitis (polio).
 Administered orally, it effectively stimulates the human immune system to produce antibodies and cellular immune responses against the poliovirus.

-OPV is a live attenuated vaccine containing three strains of poliovirus, targeting PV1, PV2, and PV3.
-The vaccine induces the production of specific antibodies that block viral replication and infection.
+OPV is a live attenuated vaccine that contains three strains of poliovirus, targeting PV1, PV2, and PV3.
+The vaccine induces the body to produce specific antibodies, blocking viral replication and infection.

-The mechanism includes stimulating mucosal immunity, producing secretory IgA antibodies to prevent viral colonization and replication in the intestines; simultaneously, it elicits IgG antibodies in the bloodstream to provide long-term immunity.
+The mechanism includes stimulating mucosal immunity, producing secretory IgA antibodies to prevent viral colonization and proliferation in the intestines; simultaneously, it induces IgG antibodies in the bloodstream, providing long-term immunity.
 This dual immune response effectively prevents disease occurrence and transmission.

 Indications

-OPV is mainly used for the prevention of poliomyelitis and is suitable for all age groups, especially children in high-risk areas.
-The World Health Organization recommends that children in endemic or high-risk regions receive the oral vaccine according to a schedule to ensure herd immunity.
+OPV is mainly used to prevent poliomyelitis and is suitable for all age groups, especially children in high-risk areas.
+The World Health Organization recommends routine vaccination with OPV in regions where polio is endemic or at high risk to ensure herd immunity.

-Additionally, the oral vaccine is used to respond to poliovirus outbreaks, through mass vaccination campaigns to interrupt the transmission chain.
+Additionally, OPV is used to respond to outbreaks of poliovirus through mass immunization campaigns to interrupt the transmission chain.

 Usage and Dosage

-OPV is typically administered as drops containing the vaccine liquid, directly into the oral cavity.
+OPV is typically administered as a drop containing the vaccine liquid, directly dropped into the oral cavity.
 The standard dose is 2-4 drops per administration, depending on age and immune status.

-Infants and children usually undergo multiple doses spaced 4-8 weeks apart, with specific schedules varying by regional health policies.
-Adults requiring vaccination generally do so under special circumstances, such as travel to high-risk areas or engagement in high-risk occupations.
+Infants and children usually undergo multiple doses spaced 4-8 weeks apart, with specific schedules varying according to regional health policies.
+Adults requiring vaccination generally do so under special circumstances, such as travel to high-risk areas or high-exposure professions.

 Benefits and Advantages